On the 6: Cultural impact

+With On the 6 incorporating diverse musical styles, scholars described Lopez's success as "translocal" and "transatlantic".
+Licia Fiol-Matta said the album reflected Lopez's diasporality, with Carena Liptake of The Recording Academy observing that she introduced herself "as a proud Nuyorican who used her story to elevate the experience of growing up Latina in the Bronx."
+The album was noted for its combining of Latin and hip hop influences; Betancourt said Lopez's "juggling of genres" is "a proper representation of the Latinx experience that audiences didn't fully comprehend when she debuted; a showing of how Latinx and Black identity is more alike than they are different."

 Career transition

 Six months after the release of On the 6 Lopez had successfully transformed from a movie star into a pop star, joining an "elite circle of actors to venture successfully into the music arena".
 She became the latest of a small number of stars to achieve this, following Martika and Vanessa Williams (who crossed over during the late 1980s and early 1990s).
 The provocative music video for the album's lead single ("If You Had My Love") was a hit on MTV channels worldwide, with Lopez popular in a field previously dominated by Madonna and Janet Jackson.
 "Waiting for Tonight" and its music video created a musical craze in association with the new year, and was a celebratory anthem for the new millennium.
 In 2013, Andrew Barker of Variety described the single as her "breakout club hit", observing that it "seemed to anticipate the rise of Euro-centric dance pop a decade before EDM became a buzz term" and noting that when DJ culture became a trend Lopez turned away (instead released the Spanish-language Como Ama una Mujer in 2007).